 Quite possibly a rower’s dream – As the oldest club in the world and dating back to 1856, London Rowing Club sure is a quirky choice of wedding venue.
 Expect magnificent views over the River Thames and even a rowing boat on the ceiling!

-Looking for unusual wedding venues?
-Check out some of our other top picks here!
+Looking for something even more original?
+Check out some of our top unusual wedding venues here!